-Reason for Termination Treatment of Deferred Share Units Death or Disability Outstanding Deferred Share Units that were vested on or before the date of death or Disability will be settled as of the date of death or Disability.
-Outstanding Deferred Share Units that were not vested on or before the date of death or Disability will in all respects terminate as of the date of death or Disability.
+Reason for Termination Treatment of Deferred Share Units Death or Disability Outstanding Deferred Share Units that were vested on or before the date of death or disability will be settled as of the date of death or disability.
+Outstanding Deferred Share Units that were not vested on or before the date of death or disability will in all respects terminate as of the date of death or disability.
 Change in Control Deferred Share Units vest in accordance with Section 11 of the LTIP.
 Ceasing to be a Consultant due to completion/termination of contract Outstanding Deferred Share Units will continue to vest pursuant to the DSU Award Agreement.

-Reason for Termination Treatment of Deferred Share Units Ceasing to be a Consultant due to completion/termination of contract but continues to be engaged as a Director or Employee Outstanding Deferred Share Units will continue to vest pursuant to the DSU Award Agreement.
+Ceasing to be a Consultant due to completion/termination of contract but continues to be engaged as a Director or Employee Outstanding Deferred Share Units will continue to vest pursuant to the DSU Award Agreement.
 Ceasing to be a Consultant and concurrently hired and becomes an Employee The Deferred Share Units previously granted to the Consultant will flow through to the Employee on the same terms and conditions of the original grant of Deferred Share Units.